WELCOME TO CORNERSVILLE

 Agriculture in Cornersville also supports related industries such as equipment services, transportation, feed suppliers, and small businesses, creating a ripple effect across the local economy.
 As the community grows, agriculture remains a vital part of Cornersville’s identity — preserving its rural character while contributing to long-term economic stability.

-Cornersville is proud to be home to the Tennesseean Travel Stop, a well-known landmark that serves travelers, truck drivers, and locals alike.
-Conveniently located along U.S. Highway 31A / State Route 11, the Tennesseean Travel Stop plays an important role in supporting traffic through southern Marshall County.
+Cornersville is proud to be home to the new launch, Dolly’s Tennesseean Travel Stop, a well-known landmark that has served travelers, truck drivers, and locals for decades.
+Conveniently located along U.S. Highway 31A / State Route 11, the popular spot plays an important role in supporting traffic through southern Marshall County.

 The travel stop contributes to the local economy by providing jobs, supporting regional transportation and logistics, and drawing visitors who may also support nearby businesses.
 As a hub for fuel, food, and rest, it reflects Cornersville’s position as a welcoming crossroads community.

-For many, the Tennesseean Travel Stop is their first impression of Cornersville — showcasing the town’s hospitality, accessibility, and role in connecting Middle Tennessee to surrounding regions.
+For many, Dolly’s Tennesseean Travel Stop is their first impression of Cornersville — showcasing the town’s hospitality, accessibility, and role in connecting Middle Tennessee to surrounding regions.